 Prior to obtaining Wisconsin Medicaid certification, mental health and substance abuse providers are required to be certified by the DHS, DQA.
 Local county or tribal agencies that request billing-only status do not need to be certified by the DQA.

-Only local county or tribal agencies may be certified to bill comprehensive community services.
+Only local county or tribal agencies may be certified to bill outpatient mental health and/or substance abuse services in the home or community.